-- Trapping

-- Shooting

-- · Poisoning

-Traps

-There are two main types of possum traps - live capture or kill traps.
+- Trapping - · Poisoning - · Shooting Traps There are two main types of possum traps - live capture or kill traps.
 As with poisons, each has advantages and disadvantages depending on the situation.

-Kill traps

-Live capture traps

-There are many different designs but the principle is to quickly and humanely kill the possum.
+Kill traps There are many different designs, but the principle is to quickly and humanely kill the possum.
 Some traps are better than others and often the way the trap is set can make a difference to its effectiveness.
+Timms traps, are effective and easy to set and are one of the most common kill traps available.
+Other possums traps include: Flipping Timmy trap, Possum Masters, the Warrior and Goodnature A12 possum trap.
+More information about these traps can be found at the Trapping link below.
 The main advantage of kill traps is that they don't need to be checked daily.
 Traps may be left in place for long periods and they are cost-effective as a long-term control technique.
 Kill traps are seen as a danger to domestic cats however any risk can be reduced by using baits which cats won't eat or by keeping cats indoors while traps are set.
 Traps can also become weak or worn over time and lessen the ability kill humanely.
 Possums can also become trap shy if kill traps are not set correctly and they can be dangerous to other non-target species for the same reason.

-Management programme

-- Sustained control - Site-led programme

-Summary of rules

-• You must control possums on land you own or occupy.

-Check the map to find out the required Residual Trap Catch level for your area.

-For full rules please see the Southland Regional Pest Management Plan (Rule 22 and 23).
-There are two main types of live capture traps.
+Live capture traps There are two main types of live capture traps.
 The first is usually a box or cage which is baited to lure an animal in, then the door is activated to close and lock behind it.
 The second are leg-hold traps which are small steel spring-loaded jaws that clamp and hold the possum's leg just above the paw when it stands on the trap.
 Box or cage traps usually work well around built areas where non-target species may be at risk.
 Trap-shy animals can also be lured in by pre-baiting around the outside of the trap with favoured bait.
 Animals caught are unharmed but must be humanely disposed of.
 (It should be noted that the once common method of drowning has been found to be inhumane and is now illegal).
 Leg-hold traps have a long history of being very effective at catching possums for both control and the fur trade.
 Leg hold traps with serrated jaws and large traps with unpadded jaws are now banned.

-Please note, no leg-hold trap may be set within 150 metres of a dwelling without permission from the occupier.
+To help prevent accidental capture of Kiwi, all leg hold traps need to be set 70cm of the ground in areas where kiwi may be present.
+Also as protection for cats, no leghold trap may be set within 150 metres of a dwelling without permission from the occupier.
 New possum traps are in constant development including self-setting and multiple-kill traps.
-For any news on new traps contact Environment Southland's Biosecurity Team.

 A person who, for the purpose of capturing alive a mammal, bird, reptile, or amphibian, sets a trap or causes a trap to be set must inspect the trap, or cause a competent person to inspect that trap, within 12 hours after sunrise on each day the trap remains set, beginning on the day immediately after the day on which the trap is set.
-Shooting
+Poisoning For more information contact the Pest Animal team at GW.